emres/cpucount/README.md

 # How to count CPU cores

-This is a sample project that I started to satisfy my curiosity: "How to count CPU cores by building and using a shared library?"
+I built this sample project to satisfy my curiosity: "How to count CPU cores by building and using a shared library in GNU/Linux?"

 My curiosity was triggered by a few things: